benjaminramey/GoodlyFere.NServiceBus.EntityFramework/README.md

 Notice that the `SubscriptionEntity` and `TimeoutDataEntity` classes are defined in this library.

+### Registration
+You must then register your implementation of `INServiceBusDbContextFactory` with the dependency injection framework that you have configured for NServiceBus.

 ## Version History
  - 1.0: Initial release to NuGet.
 Stable use in production for timeout, subscription and saga data storage.